b13/container/README.md

 Find examples and use cases and best practices for this extension in our [Container blog series on b13.com](https://b13.com/blog/flexible-containers-and-grids-for-typo3).

 [Find more TYPO3 extensions we have developed](https://b13.com/useful-typo3-extensions-from-b13-to-you) that help us deliver value in client projects.
-As part of the way we work, we focus on testing and best practices to ensure long-term performance, reliability, and results in all our code.
+As part of the way we work, we focus on testing and best practises to ensure long-term performance, reliability, and results in all our code.